Answers: The Stomach Contents of Prey

 If you have a question, please send it to

 while we cannot answer questions individually, if your question would be helpful to others, we may post it in Answers.

 Dr. Lyn Thomson trained at the University of Bristol in England and is studying with the Australasian College of Nutritional and Environmental Medicine.
 A dedicated and experienced advocate of bio-appropriate nutrition, Lyn practices in Auckland, New Zealand.
-Her Raw Essentials stores have grown to six retail locations, providing a variety of raw diet products for cats and dogs.
+Her Raw Essentials stores have grown to seven retail locations, providing a variety of raw diet products for cats and dogs.